alpacahq/bkdocs/content/api-references/accounts/accounts.md

 | `suspend_trade` | boolean | Optional.
 The default is null.
 If true, account is able to participate in fractional trading  |
 | `trade_confirm_email` | string | Optional.
 The default is null.
 Options are "all" or "none".
 If "none", emails for order fills are not sent. |

-(*) note: The margin given to an account is min(max_margin_multiplier, system_calculated_margin).
+(*) note: The margin given to an account is min(system_calculated_margin, max_margin_multiplier).
 The system_calculated_margin is 1 for accounts with assets less than $2k USD, 2 for accounts with between $2k USD - $25k USD and 4 for accounts with assets over $25k USD.
+And the max_margin_muliplier can be set in the post request.

 ### Enums